jgscott/STA380/README.md

 Slides: [Introduction to the bootstrap](http://rpubs.com/jgscott/bootstrap_STA380)

+Reference: ISL Section 5.2 for a basic overview of the bootstrap.

 For the class exercises, you will need to refer to any basic explanation of the concept of value at risk (VaR) for a financial portfolio, e.g. [here](https://en.wikipedia.org/wiki/Value_at_risk), [here](http://www.investopedia.com/articles/04/092904.asp), or [here](http://people.stern.nyu.edu/adamodar/pdfiles/papers/VAR.pdf).